We believe that everyone should live with independence, dignity and safety.

 What do we do with laminate flooring?

 Where the furniture is moving on a laminate floor, we suggest that a non-slip mat should be placed between the raiser and the floor.
-We recommend a mesh type, which can trap liquids and produce a surface than aquaplanes, rather than a solid sheet.
+We recommend a mesh type, which has spaces for liquids to collect if spilled, rather than a solid sheet which can aquaplane.

 What is the lifespan of the Furniture Raisers?